WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 - After the Out of box experience, you'll have to instal drivers in Post-OOBE via device manager.

-## Usb for Lumia 950 and Lumia 950 XL
+## USB for Lumia 950 and Lumia 950 XL

 - You may have to manually right click the xHCI device in device manager properties -> update driver -> pick the qualcomm xhci driver